ShinyCode/image-outpainting/README.md

 * If desired, use an AWS instance.
 We used `p2.xlarge`, and the CS 230 website has a good setup guide here: https://cs230-stanford.github.io/aws-starter-guide.html.
 We also recommend reserving a static IP for AWS instances to make `ssh` and `scp` easier.

 * Install the necessary dependencies.
-The main ones are TensorFlow , OpenCV, NumPy, SciPy, and PIL.
+The main ones are TensorFlow, OpenCV, NumPy, SciPy, and PIL.

 * Clone the repo: `>> git clone https://github.com/ShinyCode/image-outpainting.git`